resbaz/high-performance-python-course/README.md

 Work-in-progress.

-Challenges are intended to run in Azure Notebooks.
+Challenges are intended to run in Azure Notebooks, which provides a Conda environment ready-to-go (https://notebooks.azure.com/).